hkotek/hkotek.com/research.md

 This work studies the syntax and semantics of English questions.
 I argue for *covert movement* of in-situ *wh*-phrases in multiple English questions.
 Evidence is provided from intervention effects and from experimental data, to show that covert *wh*-movement, unlike overt *wh*-movement, often targets positions other than interrogative C. My dissertation expands on parts of this project, developing a new semantics for questions that can account for the data patterns I have discovered.

 2015
-: Kotek, Hadas. **Against a feature driven view of wh-movement** ([handout](Kotek-covert-scrambling-slides.pdf)). *Presentation at the Deutsche Gesellschaft für Sprachwissenschaft (DGfS) 37*, workshop: What drives syntactic computation?
+: Kotek, Hadas. **Against a feature driven view of *wh*-movement** ([handout](Kotek-covert-scrambling-slides.pdf)). *Presentation at the Deutsche Gesellschaft für Sprachwissenschaft (DGfS) 37*, workshop: What drives syntactic computation?
 Alternatives to formal features, Leipzig, March 2015.

 2014
 : Kotek, Hadas. [**Composing Questions**](http://ling.auf.net/lingbuzz/002231/current.pdf?_s=mFXst8rtWr5B1Rhc). *Doctoral dissertation*, Massachusetts Institute of Technology.